ThaGrza/southparkGame/README.md

 ![Screenshot](/images/screenshot.png)

 ## Motivation
-Brain Blaster is a small simple 10 question trivia game to practice Js and jquery.
+This South Park style memory game is a simple website to practice your memory and my react / JSX skills.

 ## How to
-To get blasting your brain simply go to https://thagrza.github.io/Memory-Game/ and starting answering!
-(Some questions might be opinion based).
+To play simply go to  https://thagrza.github.io/Memory-Game/ and start clicking!
+But click the same image more than once and its game over!

 ## Build Status
 N/A